 Here is the breakdown of what we expect from all of you:

-• Attendance (30%): Attendance is required to for you to benefit from the range of class meetings we’ll have this quarter (including skill workshops, poster presentations, and writing sessions) and to get feedback from your peers.
+• Attendance (30%): Attendance is required to benefit from the panel discussions and from the presentation and demonstrations of a range of research skills, and from getting feedback from your peers.
 And most importantly, attendance is essential for creating and sustaining a culture in class that is supportive, informative, constructive, and provides a safe space for troubleshooting issues together.

-• Active participation (30%): Active participation encourages dynamic learning and enhances communication skills.
+• Active Participation (30%): Active participation encourages dynamic learning and enhances communication skills.
 Moreover, both individually and as a group, we benefit from hearing everyone’s perspectives.
-Therefore, we encourage you to actively participate in class discussions.
+Therefore, we encourage you to actively participate in class discussions, including presentations of your work, asking and posting questions and engaging in discussion during panels, peer presentations, and skill development sessions.

-• Peer feedback (20%): Providing constructive peer feedback fosters collaboration, hones your critical evaluation skills, and promotes a supportive classroom environment.
-You’ll have several opportunities to provide your peers with feedback in class this quarter as you craft your posters and make progress on your honors theses.
+• Peer Feedback (20%): Providing constructive peer feedback fosters collaboration, hones your critical evaluation skills, and promotes a supportive classroom environment.
+Therefore, in addition to providing constructive feedback throughout the entire course, we’ll be asking you to provide written feedback to a peer on their NSF proposal.

 Class norms